13rac1/Minecraft-Water-Erosion/README.md

 [Mixin framework][MixinFramework].
 The code and functionality is structured to use the least possible system CPU, but a CPU increase may still be noticed.

+The Minecraft in-game UI shows the opposite water level value than the true block metadata.
+Data `level==1` is displayed as Targeted Fluid level:7.
+Data `level==7` is displayed as Targeted Fluid level:1.

 `randomTick()` is only called by the Minecraft runtime for a 128 block radius around the player, so the odds of erosion occuring are set fairly high.
 The odds should be reduced if random tick distance or speed is increased.